alexvallone24/credit-risk-classification/README.md

 I followed the standarg stages in the supervised machine learning process, including:
 Data preprocessing/cleaning,
-Scaling,
+scaling,
-Train-test split,
+train-test split,
-Model selection and training using LogisticRegression, and Model evaluation using a confusion matrix and classification report.
+model selection and training using LogisticRegression, and model evaluation using a confusion matrix and classification report.

 Results: